ahaselsteiner/2020-note-on-contours/README.md

-# Marginal return levels from environmental contours
+# Marginal and total exceedance probabilities of environmental contours

 This is the repository for the publication 'Marginal and Total Exceedance Probabilities for Environmental Contours' by Ed Mackay and Andreas F.